Open-and-Sustainable/NILU-Beamer-Template/README.md

 # Unofficial LaTeX Beamer Template for NILU

-This LaTeX Beamer theme is designed for use in presentations at the Norwegian Institute for Air Research (NILU).
+This LaTeX Beamer theme is designed for use in presentations at the Climate and Environmental Research Institute -- NILU.
 The theme allows users to switch between two different templates (Template A and Template B) depending on their presentation needs.

 ## Features
 - Two customizable templates: **Template A** and **Template B**.